neoayus/notes/academics/academics__python/Python-04 (GUI).md

 root.mainloop()
 ```

-- In this example, an image file `image.jpg` is opened and displayed in the Tkinter window using the `Label` widget.
+-  image file `image.jpg` is opened and displayed in the Tkinter window using the `Label` widget.

 ---